anspiteri/WaveKit/README.md

 # 🎧 WaveKit
 ## A Tiny DAW Engine

-The goal for **WaveKit** is to be a lightweight, modular digital audio workstation (DAW) backend library — designed to be embedded, extended, and adapted for custom audio tools and creative applications.
+The goal for **WaveKit** is to be a lightweight, modular digital audio workstation (DAW) backend — designed for applications that require a lightweight ecosystem, with some custom features.

-This project was originally created as a university assignment, however I loved the process so much that I wanted to rebuild the project and extend it based on my own specification.
+This project was originally created as a university assignment, however I loved the process so much that I wanted to rebuild the project and extend it based on my own specification and for my own learning.

 The plan is to create a clean, minimal, and open starting point for DAW-like processing on the backend.
 I imagine that the scope of the project will become more focussed once I discover how best a library like this